pfafman/meteor-materialize-modal/README.md

 * closeLabel - Text for close/dismiss button
 * submitLabel - Text for ok/submit button
 * fixedFooter - (bool) true if you want to use a [fixed footer](http://materializecss.com/modals.html#fixed-footer)
+* bottomSheet - (bool) true if you want a bottom sheet modal
 * fullscreen - (bool) Modal takes up all the full screen

 ## UI